by Jonas E. Alexis

 Is Ostrer’s behavior here a representation of a serious scientist?
-If you say yes, then this is an infallible sign that you are again under an ideological system which does not allow you to see things the way they really are.
+If you say yes, then this is an infallible sign that you are again under an ideological system that does not allow you to see things the way they really are.

 Sadly, David Duke mentioned none of these issues in his article.
-Sadly, he could never tell his readers that many other scientists have tempered with the data to fit their ideological hermeneutics.
+Sadly, he could never tell his readers that many other scientists have tempered the data to fit their ideological hermeneutics.
 In fact, this has had a long tradition in the sciences.

 Here is the conclusion.
 If Duke wants people to take him seriously, he needs to address the fundamental issues.
 Furthermore, he needs to tell us forthrightly how “Jewish supremacists” can get rid of their bad behavior.
 He also needs to tell us how Christ and his disciples and even people like Gilad Atzmon and Mortimer Adler and Jews over the centuries got rid of theirs.
 When Alan Colmes raised a similar question to Duke, he responded:

 “Certainly [Christ] spoke a doctrine that was diametrically opposed to what Judaism was and is…The Talmud is the core of Judaism.
-It is extremely racist and ethnocentric religion.”
+It is an extremely racist and ethnocentric religion.”

 Precisely.
 This is where the issue begins and ends.
-It is this Talmud which allows rabbis from the first century to this very day to say weird things.
-It is that particular book which eventually provided the political and ideological worldview of “Jewish supremacists.”
+It is this Talmud that allows rabbis from the first century to this very day to say weird things.
+It is that particular book that eventually provided the political and ideological worldview of “Jewish supremacists.”
 They have embraced its political or subversive ideology directly or indirectly, consciously or unconsciously.
 This is why Benjamin Netanyahu can say that Israel’s legal system is based on the Talmud.

-The fact that Christ spent much of his ministry trying to persuade the rabbis of his day to come to grip with metaphysical Logos actually proves that the issue is not really genetic.
+The fact that Christ spent much of his ministry trying to persuade the rabbis of his day to come to grips with metaphysical Logos actually proves that the issue is not really genetic.
 If it were, then Christ and his disciples were stupid to reason with those people.

 If the rabbis were just machines or robots, as modern Darwinists propound, then there was no way for them to change their behavior.
 This is not a hard concept, and David Duke needs to address these issues before he can move to his next point.
-His last interaction with E. Michael Jones doesn’t seem to show that he will ever address these issues logically precisely because he is operating under a system which does not allow him to see things the way they really are.
+His last interaction with E. Michael Jones doesn’t seem to show that he will ever address these issues logically precisely because he is operating under a system that does not allow him to see things the way they really are.